-- 1 Data unavailable from the service for December 2016 - 2 There is a 1 year time lag to show the full 12 months performance therefore data is 2015/16 rather than 2016/17 - 3 There is a reporting lag in some areas which means that data is not fully reconciled at time of reporting therefore should be treated as provisional. - 4 Data is reported quarterly, with a time lag, to allow monitoring of the 12 week quit period. - 5 One month lag as data is supplied nationally. - 6 From May 2016 18 Weeks RTT data will be reported with a one month lag time to allow accurate information to be reported inline with national reporting timelines.
-Please note arrows and staus have been updated for November due to reporting error. - 7 There is a 2 month lag in data due to SMR recording - 8 There is a lag time for national data, local data supplied and reported quarterly - 9 There is a 6 month lag in reporting any data included is the most up to date data available. - 10 There is a 1 month lag for data.
+- 1 There is a 1 year time lag to show the full 12 months performance therefore data is 2016/17 rather than 2017/18 - 2 There is a reporting lag in some areas which means that data is not fully reconciled at time of reporting therefore should be treated as provisional. - 3 Data is reported quarterly, with a time lag, to allow monitoring of the 12 week quit period. - 4 One month lag as data is supplied nationally. - 5 From May 2016 18 Weeks RTT data will be reported with a one month lag time to allow accurate information to be reported inline with national reporting timelines.
+Please note arrows and staus have been updated for November due to reporting error. - 6 There is a 2 month lag in data due to SMR recording - 7 There is a lag time for national data, local data supplied and reported quarterly - 8 There is a 6 month lag in reporting any data included is the most up to date data available. - 9 There is a 1 month lag for data.
 A data snapshot is taken and used to compile these reports.
 Routine data collection and amendment usually take place on a daily basis however data should be interpreted as provisional because delays in data entry may occur or data updates may be made after the snapshot was taken.

 Performance on the Key Performance Indicators is detailed within in this report.
-The following table summarises the achievements for the financial year 2016/17 to date, the arrows indicate performance and direction of travel towards achieving the standards compared to the previous month:
+The following table summarises the achievements for the financial year 2017/18 to date, the arrows indicate performance and direction of travel towards achieving the standards compared to the previous month: